shalnoimottaki/laravelproject/README.md

-# school_project_with_laravel
+# School_project_with_laravel
-mini project about the school with laravel 8
+Mini project about the school with laravel 8